treepeck/chego/README.md

 Chego generates 119060324 moves at depth 6 in approximately 6 seconds on an<br/>
 Intel i7-10750H CPU.

-## Generate Huffman codes
+## Compression

 Chego allows to generate Huffman codes for legal moves, which helps to compress<br/>
 the completed move storage and drastically reduce the size of database.

-1. Download the PGN file containing one or more games (more is better).
+1. Download the PGN file containing one or more games (https://database.lichess.org/).

 2. Prepare the file to code generation by executing this command in the chego folder: